Biden blocks Japan’s Nippon from taking over US Steel

 The proposed purchase was bound to be unpopular.
 US Steel was once a symbol of American industrial might.
 It was the most valuable company in the world and the first to be worth $1 billion soon after its creation in 1901.
 It was also crucial to the US economy and the cars, appliances, bridges and skyscrapers that tangibly indicated that strength.

 But it has suffered through decades of decline since its post-World War II height.
-It is no longer even the largest US steelmaker, and a relatively minor employer, with 14,000 US employees – 11,000 of whom are USW members.
-But it is still not a company that politicians who enjoy talking about the American greatness want to see fall into foreign hands – particularly in the politically significant state of Pennsylvania.
+It is no longer even the largest US steelmaker, and a relatively minor employer, with 14,000 US employees — 11,000 of whom are USW members.
+But it is still not a company that politicians who enjoy talking about American greatness want to see fall into foreign hands — particularly in the politically significant state of Pennsylvania.
+While it doesn’t employ nearly as many people as it used to, US Steel reports that it has nearly 18,000 retirees and beneficiaries drawing benefits from its pension funds.
+And there are hundreds of thousands whose parents, grandparents or even great-grandparents worked at US Steel at one point.

 Demonstrating that blocking the deal appears political in nature, Trump opposed Nippon’s purchase of US Steel, but recently welcomed a $100 billion investment from Japan’s Softbank, including funds for investment in US artificial intelligence technology — arguably far more important for national security.
 If US Steel’s purchase by a Japanese company poses a national security threat, some foreign investors may think twice about spending resources on mergers and acquisitions or investments in American companies.

-Multiple officials familiar with the review expressed concern to CNN that the decision would be seen as a watershed moment for the Committee on Foreign Invesment in the United States, or CFIUS, which has authority to evaluate mergers on national security grounds.
+Multiple officials familiar with the review expressed concern to CNN that the decision would be seen as a watershed moment for the Committee on Foreign Investment in the United States, or CFIUS, which has the authority to evaluate mergers on national security grounds.

 The conclusions of the Cabinet-level political appointees who comprise the Committee are informed by the work of roughly a hundred career staffers tasked with evaluating a deal on its merits without political influence.
 In the US Steel case, the majority of agencies concluded that the deal posed no national security risk, and officials expressed concern that the president’s own position — to keep the company from being foreign-owned even if it meant denying it a large infusion of capital from Nippon — was misguided.